nrdzh22/cake-shop/README.md

 Here are some screenshots that showcase the key pages of the Cake Shop E-Commerce Website:

-- **📸Index Page**: Overview of the cake shop, featuring product categories and reviews.
+- **🔖Index Page**: Overview of the cake shop, featuring product categories and reviews.
   ![Index](screenshot/Index.PNG)

 - **📝Register Page**: A form for users to sign up and create an account.